Monopoly (game): Mortgaging

-Properties can also be mortgaged, although all developments on a monopoly must be sold before any property of that color can be mortgaged or traded.
+Properties with no buildings on them can also be mortgaged.
 The player receives half the purchase price from the bank for each mortgaged property.
-This must be repaid with 10% interest to clear the mortgage.
-Houses and hotels can be sold back to the bank for half their purchase price.
-Players cannot collect rent on mortgaged properties and may not give improved property away to others; however, trading mortgaged properties is allowed.
-The player receiving the mortgaged property must immediately pay the bank the mortgage price plus 10% or pay just the 10% amount and keep the property mortgaged; if the player chooses the latter, they must pay the 10% again when they pay off the mortgage.
+This must be repaid with 10% interest to unmortgage.
+Players cannot collect rent on mortgaged properties; however, trading mortgaged properties is allowed, but the player receiving the mortgaged property must pay the bank the mortgage price plus 10% or keep the property mortgaged by paying just the 10% interest amount; if the player chooses the latter, they must pay the 10% again when they pay unmortgage.